GeReV/dotfiles/README.md

 The main attraction in this fork are:

-- Zsh with [Prezto](https://github.com/sorin-ionescu/prezto) and configurations from [YADR](https://github.com/skwp/dotfiles) over Bash
+- Zsh with [Prezto](https://github.com/sorin-ionescu/prezto) and configurations from [YADR](https://github.com/skwp/dotfiles) instead of Bash
 - [spf13-vim](http://vim.spf13.com) for Vim configurations.

 For documentation on how this all works, see [the original repository](https://github.com/cowboy/dotfiles).